 - In the XCOM: Enemy Unknown expansion Enemy Within, dealing with humans terrorists and saboteurs known as EXALT involves a No-Gear Level...
 For the covert operative you send after them, who needs to be as inconspicuous as possible, and as such can only bring a handgun and two items with him/her, and is forced to go without armor (which includes Power Armor) or main weapon (a shotgun, an assault rifle or a Sniper Rifle, depending on class).
 The extraction team send to rescue him/her after his/her cover is blown is free to pack as much heat as a supernova though.

-- King Graham in King's Quest V: Absence Makes The Heart Go Yonder! is a downplayed Empowered Badass Normal.
-The magical fruit he ate in the previous game not only cured him of his fatal illness, but also gave him strength far beyond what his age should allow.
+- King Graham in King's Quest V: Absence Makes the Heart Go Yonder! is a downplayed Empowered Badass Normal.
+The magical fruit he ate in the previous game not only cured him of his fatal illness, but also gave him strength far beyond what his advanced age should allow.
 However, his abilities are exactly as they were when the series began.
 This is no longer downplayed when he learns Iconomancy.